KECProjectGroupURMS/SurferLiteDev/Product Roadmap.md

 			2. But to know exact compression.
 The actual Total image size and Total compressed size should be calculated and be shown.
 **Release 03**
 1. Show statistics and progress

 	a.
-As a use, I want to be able to go to statistics and see all the overview of data usage in the page, so that I can get all information at any time just by going to that page.
+As a user, I want to be able to go to statistics and see all the overview of data usage in the page, so that I can get all information at any time just by going to that page.

 		i.
 Acceptance criteria:
 			1. The page should show Total Data usage, Actual data usage